 Caring for Each Other

 We are a community where we all care for each other.
 Our secretary Joan sends the weekly bulletin to people who are sick or unable to get out.
-We also have a calling ministry, where people make phone calls to check in with people who are on our prayer list.
-We are also developing a group of Eucharistic Visitors who will bring Communion to those who can't attend services.
+We also have a group of Eucharistic Visitors who will bring Communion to those who can't attend services.

 Socks for Kids